conbojs/conbo/README.md

 Browser support
 ---------------

-ConboJS targets the two most recent major releases of Firefox, Chrome (desktop and Android), Safari (desktop and iOS) and Edge / Internet Explorer.
+ConboJS targets the two most recent major releases of Firefox, Chrome (desktop and Android), Safari (desktop and iOS) and Edge.

 Modular namespace declarations
 ------------------------------